sbcshop/Makerpad_Pro_Software/README.md

 - Onboard micro SD card storage support for Data logging
 - Buzzer for adding audio alert for project
 - Type C interface for programming/power
-- Optional GPIO pins breakout for interfacing additional peripherals if camera not used
+- GPIO pins breakout for interfacing additional peripherals if camera not used
 - Boot and Reset Button
 - Open source LVGL is supported for designing rich GUI for embedded applications.